London is home to the international prices for Gold, Silver, Platinum and Palladium.

 LBMA Gold price

 The LBMA Gold Price was launched on 20 March 2015.
 The price is set twice daily (at 10:30 and 15:00 London BST) in US dollars.
-Sterling and Euro prices are available but these are indicative prices for settlement only.
+Prices are also available in another eleven currencies (Australian Dollars, British Pounds, Canadian Dollars, Euros, Onshore and Offshore Yuan, Indian Rupees, Japanese Yen, Singapore Dollars, South African Rand and Swiss Francs) but these are indicative prices for settlement only.
 Market participants should ensure that the change in name (LBMA Gold Price)is reflected in their own contracts and agreements as well as those with clients and counterparties.

 Please refer to the LBMA Gold Price section for further information together with a set of Frequently Asked Questions.

 LBMA Silver price

 CME Group provide the electronic auction platform on which the price is calculated and Thomson Reuters are responsible for administration and governance of the LBMA Silver price.
 The price continues to be set each business day at 12:00 (London BST) in US dollars.
 Sterling and Euro prices are available but these are indicative prices for settlement only.
 The prices are currently published on the LBMA's website with a 15 minute delay.

 This new process for establishing the new LBMA Silver Price will maintain continuity with the earlier silver fixing process for market participants while also increasing transparency via an electronic platform for the auction.
 It continues to be London-based and offers a fully IOSCO-compliant solution to the London bullion marketplace.
 The earlier benchmarking process has been followed in order to minimize any possible disruptions and enable a seamless transition for the market.
 Further details on licensing arrangements for the LBMA Silver Price are available on Thomson Reuters website.